Smoked Beef Brisket Injection Recipe With Whiskey

 Serve and enjoy!
 I served mine up with Loaded Mashed Potatoes and Smoked Loaded Baked Beans!

-Where to buy a Beef Brisket:
+Where To Buy A Beef Brisket:

 - Costco